 Samsung equips this TV with Bixby, the Samsung response to Amazon's Alexa.
 For basic voice interaction — like searching for shows, checking on weather conditions or sports scores — it does fairly well.
 Other functions, like more-complex search or adjusting settings, occasionally left me frustrated because Bixby didn't quite understand what I was trying to say.
 This assistant was also on the slow side compared to other voice assistants I've used on other smart TVs.

-Samsung Q60 QLED remote
+Samsung Q60 QLED review: Remote control

 Samsung's wand-style remote is included with the TV, and this has consistently been one of our favorite remote control designs.
 The slim, curved profile is comfortable to hold and puts all of the remote's controls within easy thumb reach.
 An intuitive directional ring makes it easy to navigate through the Q60's menus and settings, and the few buttons on the face of the control are well labeled and easy to use.